 According to the Western Committee on Crop Pests Guide to Integrated Control of Insect Pests of Crops’ Insect Management in oilseed crops in Western Canada guidelines, some practices which may impact grasshoppers include:

 - destroying green growth on stubble in the spring (when grasshoppers are hatching) to potentially starve young grasshoppers.
-Note – This may only be applicable to summerfallow or where seeding is extremely late.

-- Growing strips of a non-preferred crop like oats or peas next to an infested area at the margin of fields may act as a bit of a barrier to delay young grasshoppers from feeding on susceptible crops 8.
+- Growing barrier strips of a non-preferred crop like oats or peas next to an infested area at the margin of fields may act as a bit of a barrier to delay young grasshoppers from feeding on susceptible crops 8.

 If populations are significant and crop feeding has begun, a spray or bran bait application around field edges may be enough to reduce the threat.
-Grasshoppers are easier to manage when they’re small — when the majority are in the third to fourth A developmental stage within one life stage (ex. of an insect) (as there would be too many unhatched eggs when the majority are still in the earliest instars).
+Grasshoppers are easier to manage when they’re small — when the majority are in the third to fourth A developmental stage within one life stage (ex. of an insect) More (as there would be too many unhatched eggs when the majority are still in the earliest instars).
 Except in cases where there are extremely high populations feeding on crop along the edges, ideal timing for grasshopper management is when you are starting to see wing buds on some of the older grasshoppers.
 Hatch of grasshopper eggs can often be quite prolonged, and applying controls too early can result in some of the later part of the hatch being missed 9.

 If canola is the only green material nearby, grasshoppers can cause significant damage as they move in from drying pasture, cut hay or a nearby crop that is becoming unpalatable.
 Grasshoppers are often at higher numbers at field margins, making a targeted spray possible.
 If the insecticide of choice for grasshopper control is registered and within pre-harvest interval for the neighbouring crop, consider spraying into the crop or crop stubble that has been hosting the grasshoppers to provide a bit of a buffer area where the insecticide can begin to work as they move towards your crop of concern.
 A bran bait, EcoBran, is particularly effective on younger grasshoppers and field margins.
 Scout to see where the grasshopper migration margin exists if using this approach.